Kuhio Highway Emergency Repairs – Frequently Asked Questions

 - When is the road going to reopen?

 HDOT estimates that the slope stabilization and roadway repairs needed to safely open Kūhiō Highway between Waikoko and Wainiha to two-way traffic will be substantially complete by the end of April 2019.
 A date for ceasing of the convoy operation has not yet been set.
-Work on the Wai‘oli, Waipa and Waikoko Bridges is targeted for completion by the end of May 2019.
+Work on the Wai‘oli, Waipa and Waikoko Bridges is targeted for completion by early summer 2019.

 - Why are the road repairs taking so long?

 The April 2018 flood caused significant damage to approximately 32 areas on Kuhio Highway and set the nationwide 24-hour rainfall total.
 HDOT committed to repairing the areas where the highway was washed away as well as doing slope stabilization to improve the dependability of the route in the future.